sherifhasan/journeyPlanner/README.md

 # Journey Planner

 This app assists users in searching for a starting point and displays matching journeys.
-It provides a simple interface for users to enter search text and retrieves results
+It follows the Domain-Driven Design (DDD) architecture for a clear separation of concerns, utilizes GetIt for dependency injection, and employs the BLoC (Business Logic Component) pattern for state management.
+Flutter Hooks is used for stateful logic within functional widgets.

 ## Decisions